mbianchidev/engineering-interviews/README.md

 - Can you explain the difference between Azure Virtual Machines and Azure Kubernetes Service (AKS), and when you might choose one over the other?
 - How do you configure Azure Active Directory for use in a single-sign-on (SSO) scenario?

+# Software Engineering

 ## Backend

+- Explain SOLID principles
+- Do you know any design pattern?
+Pick your favorite one and explain it (e.g. Decorator, Facade, Observer)
 - What is a RESTful API?
 - What’s the difference between 2xx, 4xx, and 5xx error codes?
 - What is a Microservice architecture and how it differs from a monolithic one?
 - Explain OOP
 - Explain functional programming
 - Explain what is a Queue in programming and make some examples of different types of Queues (LIFO, FIFO...)
+- How do you handle errors in your code?
+- What is a distributed system?
+- Have you ever used a message broker?
+What is it and how does it work?
+- What is a cache?
+What is it used for?
+- Why is redis so fast?

+## Microservices

+- Why should I use separate data storage for each microservice?
+- What does it meen to keep code at a similar level of maturity?
+- What entails to separate build for each microservice?
+- Should I assign each microservice multiple responsibility?
+- Are containers useful in microservices?
+- Stateless microservices seem to be bad.
+Can I go stateful with microservices?
+- Should I Adopt DDD (Domain Driven Design)?
+- Orchestrating microservices is not easy.
+What are the options?

 ## Backend Engineering Scenarios

 - What’s canary deployment?
 - What if I have two deployments 1.0 (production, stable) and 1.1 (test, maybe stable) and I want to test 1.1 with production traffic, without using the canary deployment technique, what alternatives have I got?
+- What if I have a log file that multiple processes write to, how can I make sure that the log file is not corrupted?

+## Database

+- What kind of databases do you know?
+Pick one and convince me it's the best kind of db ever for my application (e.g. In memory, time series, document, vectorial)
+- Explain DB data structures (e.g. B-Tree, Hash Table, LSM tree etc.)
+- What is a query execution plan?
+Can you "explain" it?
+- What is a transaction?
+What's the definition of ACID?

 ## Frontend